gitbasheer/radmonitor/README.md

 # RAD Monitor Dashboard

-A real-time traffic monitoring dashboard for RAD (Recommendations and Discovery) events.
+A real-time traffic monitoring dashboard for RAD events.
 Shows you when traffic drops so you can catch issues fast.

 ## Live Dashboard